-- (b) The onus is on the aerodrome operator to demonstrate to the Director that the criterion in rule 139.23(a) for making the determination is no longer satisfied and the aerodrome is no longer required to be managed under the authority of a qualifying aerodrome operator certificate. - (c) A revocation takes effect from the date specified by the Director.
+(b) The onus is on the aerodrome operator to demonstrate to the Director that the criterion in rule 139.23(a) for making the determination is no longer satisfied and the aerodrome is no longer required to be managed under the authority of a qualifying aerodrome operator certificate.

+(c) A revocation takes effect from the date specified by the Director.

+Subpart B - Certification Requirements

+139.51 Aerodrome design requirements

-- (a) In rule 139.51, replace paragraph (a) with: - (a) An applicant for the grant of an aerodrome operator certificate must ensure that the physical characteristics of the aerodrome, the obstacle limitation surfaces, the visual aids for navigation and for denoting obstacles and restricted areas, and the equipment and installations for the aerodrome are commensurate with- - (1) the characteristics of the aircraft that the aerodrome is intended to serve; and - the lowest meteorological minima intended for each runway; and - (3) the ambient light conditions intended for the operation of aircraft on each runway. - (b) In rule 139.51, replace paragraph (c) with: - (c) The RESA provided at the aerodrome must be acceptable to the Director. - (c) In rule 139.51, after paragraph (c), insert: - (d) An applicant for the grant of an aerodrome operator certificate must ensure that the physical characteristics, obstacle limitation surfaces, visual aids, equipment and installations, provided at the aerodrome are- - (1) compliant with-
+(a) An applicant for the grant of an aerodrome operator certificate must ensure that the physical characteristics of the aerodrome, the obstacle limitation surfaces, the visual aids for navigation and for denoting obstacles and restricted areas, and the equipment and installations for the aerodrome are commensurate with-

+- (1) the characteristics of the aircraft that the aerodrome is intended to serve; and - (2) the lowest meteorological minima intended for each runway; and - (3) the ambient light conditions intended for the operation of aircraft on each runway.

+(b) An applicant for the grant of an aerodrome operator certificate must ensure that a runway end safety area that complies with the physical characteristics prescribed in appendix A.1 is provided at each end of a runway at the aerodrome if-

+- (1) the runway is used for regular air transport services operating to or from New Zealand; or - (2) the aerodrome operator certificate is first issued after 12 October 2006 and the runway is used for regular air transport services by aeroplanes that have a seating configuration of more than 30 seats excluding any required crew member seat; or - (3) the runway is commissioned after 12 October 2006 to be used for regular air transport services by aeroplanes that have a seating configuration of more than 30 seats excluding any required crew member seat; or - (4) (4 the runway is used for regular air transport services by aeroplanes that have a seating configuration of more than 30 seats excluding any required crew member seat and- - (i) either the landing distance available or the length of the runway strip is extended to a distance or length that is more than 15 metres greater than the respective distance or length that was published for the runway immediately before 12 October 2006; or

+(ii) the runway is upgraded to an instrument runway after 12 October 2006.

+(c) The RESA provided at the aerodrome must be acceptable to the Director.

+(d) An applicant for the grant of an aerodrome operator certificate must ensure that the physical characteristics, obstacle limitation surfaces, visual aids, equipment and installations, provided at the aerodrome are-

+- (1) compliant with-

-- (i) Appendix C; and - (ii) Appendix D; and - (iii) rules E.1, E.2, and E.3 of Appendix E; and - (iv) rule E.4 of Appendix E after 31 July 2018; and - (v) Appendix F; and - (vi) Appendix G; and - (vii) Appendix H after 31 July 2018; and - (2) acceptable to the Director. - (e) Paragraph (d) applies only to areas on an aerodrome that are used by- - (1) 1 or more aeroplanes engaged in regular air transport operations where- - (i) the aeroplane's point of take-off that immediately precedes the aeroplane landing at the aerodrome, is an aerodrome outside New Zealand; or - (ii) the aeroplane's point of landing that immediately follows the aeroplane taking-off from the aerodrome, is an aerodrome outside New Zealand: - (2) 1 or more aeroplanes having a certificated seating capacity of more than 30 passengers that are engaged in regular air transport operations for the carriage of passengers.
+- (i) Appendices C, D, F, G, and H; and

+- (ii) Appendices E.1, E.2, E.3 and E.4; and

+- (2) acceptable to the Director.

+(e) Paragraph (d) applies only to areas on an aerodrome that are used by 1 or more aeroplanes-

+- (1) engaged in regular air transport operations where- - the aeroplane's point of take-off that immediately precedes the aeroplane landing at the aerodrome, is an aerodrome outside New Zealand; or - the aeroplane's point of landing that immediately follows the aeroplane taking off from the aerodrome, is an aerodrome outside New Zealand: - (2) having a certificated seating capacity of more than 30 passengers that are engaged in regular air transport operations for the carriage of passengers.